faisaladnanpeltops/s-k8-proxy-rebuild/stable-src/README.md

 Create a local file called `kubeconfig` and paste the copied data.

-Use this file to connect to the cluster by running below commands
+Use this file to connect to the cluster by running below commands.
+Please note, in the below command the `KUBECONFIG` variable should be set to the path of `kubeconfig` file created in the previous step.
+It is easy to connect to the cluster, if the file is merged with `~/.kube/config` or if the file is placed in `stable-src` directory which will be created in the next step so that the file can be used to deploy the helm chart.

   ```
   export KUBECONFIG=kubeconfig